Monitoring Proxmox VE with Grafana Stack on LXC

 • Loki (v3.6.0)

 Zero agents on the Proxmox host.
-Everything queries the API remotely.
+Everything uses the API.

 Security Best Practices